seanfcottrell/STORM/README.md

 | Numba | 0.62 | JIT compilation for performance-critical loops |
 | Dask | 2024.11 | Optional parallelism for large datasets |

-Once your workspace is properly set, you can run the tests for each task via the files in the Tests folder (i.e. VerticalIntegration, GeneImputation, etc.)